1980s Soap stars selling anything bar soap…

 Holiday Health Fitness Centers [Victoria Principal] (1983), Retrontario

 This has got to be the most 1980s themed adverts ever.
 One for women and probably thought up by her biggest male fan.
 Panning up from the leg warmers we see another Dallas lovely, Victoria Principal.
 She’s glad in a leotard with not a love handle or sign of cellulite anywhere Principal tries to convince how she needed a fitness makeover.
 Then she tries to get us to have one in a nice, friendly manner.
 Which would be a wee bit more convincing if she’d hired Olivia Newton John’s extras from the Physical video from this time.
 In drag.

 This advert implies only trolls and non pretty actress looking types need to worry about losing weight.
 As a before and after photo, even a CGI principal would be a much better approach to sell this idea to me.
 Hell, if they can trim down Matt Damon for The Martian (2015).

-But that was then, and that film CGI now.
+But that was then, and that film is CGI now.
 Principal also tried to convince us to buy shampoo with ridiculous sounding brand names.
-This suggesting they ploughed more into the advertising celebrity fees than the product’s name.
-The product in the accompanying picture sounding more like a cleaning product than a product to help you achieve that big Dallas hair.
+This suggests they ploughed more into the advertising celebrity fees than the product’s name.
+The product in the accompanying picture sounds more like a cleaning product than a product to help you achieve that big Dallas hair.